Byron Writers FestivalByron Writers Festival

 • Have your ticket displayed on your mobile device.

-Don’t have your Festival ticket printed or your ticket displayed on your mobile device?
+Don’t have your festival ticket printed or your ticket displayed on your mobile device?

-Please go to the Festival box office where a staff member will assist you.
-DO NOT join the queue at the Festival gates.
+Please go to the festival box office where a staff member will assist you.
+DO NOT join the queue at the festival gates.

 I have lost my ticket.
 What do I do?

 If you have lost your Byron Writers Festival ticket, workshop, special event ticket or membership number, please click here: LOST TICKETS You will just need the email address you booked with.
-Your lost tickets will be sent from Trybooking, please check your junk email if you can’t find them.
+Your lost tickets will be sent from Humanitix, please check your junk email if you can’t find them.

 Do I get a wristband?